Blog

 3. Business travelers

-Business travelers are short on time and high on expectations.
 Whether they’re flying in for a board meeting, conference, or client pitch, they want consistency, speed, and comfort – no surprises, no friction.

 But the segment is evolving.
 Many now extend their trips to include a leisure day or two, and they expect the hotel experience to flex accordingly.
 That means reliable basics, but also a few well-placed comforts that make a work trip feel less like a chore.

-• Seamless check-in/check-out and digital receipts
+• Seamless check-in and check-out, with digital receipts

-• High-speed, secure Wi-Fi and ergonomic desks
+• High-speed, secure Wi-Fi and an ergonomic desk

 • Central location or easy airport access